 Please note our in-country staff will provide you with all the necessary support.
 There is no need to be concerned if you have not previously treated a health complaint.
 You will only be expected to treat health issues within your clinical area which you are comfortable in dealing with.

 You will be staying in the accommodation on board the medical ships for the majority of your trip (apart from stays at a hotel at the beginning and end).
-We welcome couples on board the ships but at this time can only offer single beds.

 It is always important to visit your GP before you travel for a medical check-up and to talk through the vaccinations needed.
 For the most up to date information on vaccinations needed please see: